basilhendroff/truenas-iocage-letsencrypt/README.md

 This script will work with FreeNAS 11.3, and TrueNAS CORE 12 or later.
 Due to the EOL status of FreeBSD 11.2, it is unlikely to work reliably with earlier releases of FreeNAS.

 ## Usage
-A bash and python based utility for issuing and renewing Let's Encrypt certificates for the following internal devices:
+A collection of utilities for issuing and renewing Let's Encrypt certificates for the following (verified) internal servers and devices:
-1. FRITZ!Box
+1. FRITZ!Box (Only tested on FRITZ!Box 7490, but should work for non-legacy models).
-2. HP iLO (All RILOE II/iLO versions up to and including iLO 4)
+2. HP iLO (Only tested on iLO 4, but should work for all RILOE II/iLO versions up to and including iLO 4).

 ### Prerequisites